waleaot/Regression/README.md

 # Regression
-A regression to analysis to determine significant independent variables.
+A regression to analysis to determine significant independent variables from a mortality datas set.